contanpe/PSCI/Theory Paper.md

 **Energy**

 The primordial thing, what we will call for simple purposes, uh, energy, emerges as accumulated pulses along a linear axis.
 It is simply the tau pulse, through time, in an axis.
-The rate and places in which Energy appears and travels is defined by the "Plenum (Δ), explained later.
+The rate and places in which Energy appears and travels is defined by the "Plenum" (Δ), explained later.

 That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.